wasmerio/wasmer-python/README.md

 ## Example

+We highly recommend to the read the [`examples/`](./examples/) directory, which contains a sequence of examples/tutorials.
+It's the best place to learn by reading examples.

-There is a toy program in `examples/appendices/simple.rs`, written in Rust (or any other language that compiles to WebAssembly):
+But for the most eager of you, and we know you're numerous you mischievous, there is a quick toy program in `examples/appendices/simple.rs`, written in Rust:

 ```rust
 #[no_mangle]